Anindya-Prithvi/fun_OS/Assignment1/README.md

 Q1.
 Write the `cp’ program that takes arguments as source and destination filenames and copies the source to the destination. (use fread and fwrite).

 A1.
-This program taken a total of 2 arguments, the first being the source and second being the destination.
+This program takes a total of 2 arguments, the first being the source and second being the destination.
 It also has minor error handling like invalid args, inoperable destination/source.
-The idea is to open the source and destination and read, write respectively.
+The idea is to open the source and destination as read, write respectively.
 Then read a single byte (char) and write to the other file.
 This will continue till fread returns 1 (i.e. successfully read), otherwise it stops and closes the files.
 If the operation is a success it also prints an ascii emoji.
+On windows, if wd contains cp.exe, `cp source1 folder1/dest.exten` would do the work, otherwise add it to PATH variable.
+On linux, set permissions (chmod 777) on the generated .out/.exe file and run by prefixing `./` to the rest command.
 ___

 Q2.
 Store a 256-bit unsigned integer number on a 32 byte character array.
 Add two such 256-bit numbers.